binayjy8/SIMON-GAME/README.md

-# SIMON-GAME and around the projec
+# SIMON-GAME and around the project